bmonreal/adv_lab_data_analysis/decisionmaking/README.md

 In the last months of running, the ALEPH experiment claimed to have seen 8 events that matched the predicted properties of the then-undiscovered Higgs Boson, corresponding to a Higgs with mass 114 GeV.
 Here are the claimed observations as of September 5, 2000.
 I will report, not a number-of-events, but the "probability that background could fluctuate into a signal this high or higher".

-1) ALEPH claimed their signal was P=1.6e-4
+1. ALEPH claimed their signal was P=1.6e-4
-2) L3 claimed their signal was P = 0.84
+2. L3 claimed their signal was P = 0.84
-3) DELPHI claimed their signal was P = 0.67
+3. DELPHI claimed their signal was P = 0.67
-4) OPAL claimed their signal was P = 0.47
+4. OPAL claimed their signal was P = 0.47

 In other words, only ALEPH saw anything interesting; the others saw events consistent with background.
+But ALEPH's signal was "huge".

-There are two hypotheses we can consider: (a) there is no 115 GeV Higgs, and ALEPH's rare fluctuation was a fluke or a mistake; and (b) there is really a 115 GeV Higgs; ALEPH's reading was high-ish but not too unlikely, and the other three experiments' readings were low-ish but not too unlikely either.
+There are two hypotheses we can consider: (a) there is no 115 GeV Higgs, and ALEPH's rare fluctuation was a fluke or a mistake; and (b) there is really a 115 GeV Higgs (i.e. the true value of X is above zero); ALEPH's reading was high-ish but not too unlikely, and the other three experiments' readings were low-ish but not too unlikely either.

 ### Exercise 1:

 To give us a simple handle on this, let's translate the probabilities above into familiar terms.
-Let's say every experiment was measuring a quantity X.  In the null hypothesis, their X would have a mean of 0 and a standard deviation of 1.
+Let's say every experiment was measuring a quantity X.  In the null hypothesis, X has a normal distribution with a mean of 0 and a standard deviation of 1.
 Translate the probabilities above into the four values of X (X<sub>A</sub>, X<sub>L</sub>, X<sub>D</sub>, X<sub>O</sub>) that the experiments had reported on September 5th.
+(Note: the object `scipy.stats.norm` has many useful functions related to normal distributions, in particular `scipy.stats.norm.cdf(x0)` which tells you the probability of drawing X < `x0` and its inverse `scipy.stats.norm.ppf(p)` which tells you what value of `x0` would give a CDF probability `p`.

-IMPORTANT NOTE: at this point in your code/notebook, you will be doing various calculations like "how many standard deviations is X<sub>A</sub> from zero?".
-Although I just told you that the standard deviation in any X is 1.00, please enter this as a variable, because we're going to change it later.
+IMPORTANT NOTE: after this point in your code/notebook, you will be doing various calculations like "how many standard deviations is X<sub>A</sub> from zero?".
+Although I just told you that the standard deviation in any X is 1.00, and many `scipy.stats.norm` functions have `stdev=1` as a default, please enter this as a variable, because we're going to change it later.

 If the null hypothesis is true, as we saw, the probability of ALEPH fluctuating this high is  1.6e-4.
 What is the probability of _any one_ experiment fluctuating as high as ALEPH did?